-The meeting point for this ride to Machu Picchu is Cusco, the ‘golden’ Inca capital of the region.
+The meeting point for this horse riding holiday to Machu Picchu is Cusco, the ‘golden’ Inca capital of the region.
 Cusco has its own airport high in the mountains, planes fly in between 7 am – 3 pm daily.
 This means that for those arriving into Lima in the afternoon then you are going to have to spend a night in an airport hotel before continuing your journey to Cusco early the following morning.

 There is a huge choice of flights to Cusco flying via Paris, Amsterdam, Madrid, Dubai, Miami and Bogata – the best place to check for flights is on Sky Scanner.